d99kris/tenv/README.md

 Supported Platforms
 ===================
-Tenv is primarily developed and tested on Linux, but basic functionality should work on Mac as well.
+Tenv is primarily developed and tested on Linux, but basic functionality should work in macOS as well.
+Current version has been tested on:
+- macOS Big Sur 11.0
+- Ubuntu 20.04 LTS

 Installation
 ============